zeisler/active_mocker/README.md

 ### Known Limitations

 * **::mock** model names and table names must follow the default ActiveRecord naming pattern.
-* Included/extended modules will not be loaded unless they are required explicitly.
+* Included/extended module methods be included on the mock.

 ## Contributing